 Facilities: There are some wooden shack restaurants with toilets at the back of the beach that provide hammocks, beach loungers, drinks and food all day long.
 A few jet skis are available for rent.

 Read more: Take a look at more photos that will make you want to go to Con Dao on the Traveling German blog

-Cat Ba’s Monkey Island has one of my favorite beaches in all of southeast Asia.
+Cat Ba’s Monkey Island has one of my favorite beaches in Vietnam, in fact, it’s one of my best in all of Southeast Asia.
 The crystal clear waters are perfect for an afternoon dip and you can even hike to a nearby viewpoint!